- 2 cups of fresh baby arugula

 - Toss dressing with the salad or serve on the side.

 Salad isn’t served before a meal in Italy, but rather after the meal as a digestive.
 You won’t find it soaked in dressing either.
-If you want dressing, you can sprinkle a little extra-virgin olive oil, vinegar, and salt on it but there’s not really such a thing as “Italian dressing.”
-We found some gorgeous salad greens at the Market we visited in the image below.
+If you want some dressing, sprinkle a little extra-virgin olive oil, vinegar, and salt on it but there’s not really such a thing as “Italian dressing.”
+We found some gorgeous salad greens at the Campo di Fiori market we visited in Rome.

 Italians eat seasonal fruits and vegetables, but due to their temperate climate, many items such as ripe tomatoes, eggplant, and zucchini were still available even in November and December.
 The weather is somewhat similar to Southern California, where I live, except that Italy is a little cooler and has more rain.
 We were very comfortable while we were there.